 How to make Vanilla Extract for a homemade gift

-First be sure to wash you bottles in hot soapy water.
+First be sure to wash your bottles in hot soapy water.
 Rinse well, then allow your bottles to air dry.

 Using a sharp knife, slice each vanilla bean in half. then starting about 1/4″ from one end, cut the vanilla bean lengthwise (see picture below)

 Place 3-5 vanilla beans in each 8-ounce bottle.
 Using a measuring cup or funnel, pour vodka into each bottle completely covering the beans in the liquid.

 Next, place the caps/lids on tightly and store bottles in a cool, dark environment (I put mine in a closet) Give them a good shake about once a week.
 The vanilla will be ready to use as soon as 8 weeks, but if you can leave it 6 months things really start to get good!

 After 8 weeks the majority of the extraction process is complete and the vanilla is ready to use.
-The vanilla beans can be removed or you can leave the vanilla beans in the jar for the flavor to continue evolve – just be sure to add vodka so the beans are always submerged in alcohol.
+The vanilla beans can be removed or you can leave the vanilla beans in the jar for the flavor to continue to evolve – just be sure to add vodka so the beans are always submerged in alcohol.